pritchardjeff/UFOs/README.md

 How to use the new site:

-Go to the Filter Search section of the website.  ![Filters.png] (https://github.com/pritchardjeff/UFOs/blob/master/ReadMe_Support/Filters.png)
+Go to the Filter Search section of the website, the fields currently populated show up by default and do not influence the table.  ![Filters.png] (https://github.com/pritchardjeff/UFOs/blob/master/ReadMe_Support/Filters.png)

 Enter your desired filter criteria, for this example we will look for triangle shaped UFOs in California.